Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

-\myparagraph{Overall Distribution of Grok Roles} Figure~\ref{fig:roles_classification} illustrates the frequency of the roles Grok assumed when prompted in a conversation, based on LLM classification of our dataset. \textit{Oracle} (34.6\%) is the most common role Grok plays for X users, followed by \textit{Advocate} (19.4\%), \textit{Adversary} (12.2\%), and \textit{Truth Arbiter} (11.2\%).
+\myparagraph{Overall Distribution of Grok Roles} Figure~\ref{fig:roles_classification} illustrates the frequency of roles Grok assumed when prompted in conversations, based on the LLM classifications of post chains in our dataset. \textit{Oracle} (34.6\%) is the most common role Grok plays for X users, followed by \textit{Advocate} (19.4\%), \textit{Adversary} (12.2\%), and \textit{Truth Arbiter} (11.2\%).
 The latter three roles are notable for their concern with contested truth claims, as Grok assumes a role associated either with one side of a claim (\textit{Advocate} or \textit{Adversary}), or with deciding the truth value of a claim (\textit{Truth Arbiter}).
-Taken together, these roles took place in 42.8\% of Grok interactions, a significant difference from past studies of LLMs, where deciding or advocating for the truth value of a claim is much less common than instrumental uses like writing, personalized education, and information seeking \cite{tamkin2024clio}.
-We also observed that Grok acted as a \textit{Platform Guardian} or a \textit{Platform Insider} in 8.3\% of interactions, reflecting the importance of the model's unique relationship to the X platform.
+Taken together, these roles accounted for 42.8\% of Grok interactions, a significant difference from past studies of LLMs, where deciding the truth value of a claim or advocating for it is much less common than instrumental uses like writing, personalized education, and information seeking \cite{tamkin2024clio}.
+We also observed that Grok acted as a \textit{Platform Guardian} or a \textit{Platform Insider} in 8.3\% of interactions, reflecting the importance of the model's unique relationship with the X platform.
 Finally, we observed much less interaction with Grok as an \textit{Advisor} (0.6\%) than we expected, especially given that uses consistent with this role are among the most common forms of interaction with chatbots like ChatGPT and Claude reported in other studies of human-LLM interaction.
-Such differences likely emerge from the social environment in which Grok is deployed, as the model interacts within a public commons, rather than in a private, disclosive space.
+Such differences likely emerge from the social environment in which Grok is deployed, as the model interacts with users in a public commons, rather than in a private, disclosive setting.